 Size - A lightweight class under 22 lb.
 (10 kg); heavyweight class, 22 lb. and not over 28 lb.
 (10-13 kg).

-Coat and Colour - Acceptable colours are: all brindle, fawn, white, brindle and white, and any colour except those which constitute disqualification.
+Coat and Colour - Acceptable colours are: all brindle, fawn, white, brindle and white (known as pied), and any colour except those which constitute disqualification.
 The skin should be soft and loose, especially at the head and shoulders, forming wrinkles.
 Coat moderately fine, brilliant, short and smooth.

 Head - The head should be large and square.
 The top of the skull should be flat but slighty rounded.
 The stop should be well defined, causing a hollow or groove between the eyes.
 Muzzle should be broad, deep, and well laid back; the muscles of the cheeks well developed.
 The nose should be extremely short; nostrils broad with well defined line between them.
 The nose and flews should be black, except in the case of the lighter-coloured , dogs, where a lighter colour of nose is acceptable.
 The flews should be ! thick and broad, hanging over the lower jaw at the sides, meeting the underlip in front and covering the teeth which should not be seen when , the mouth is closed.
 The underjaw should be deep, square, broad, ' undershot, and well turned up.
 Eyes should be wide apart, set low down in the skull, as far from the ears as possible, round in form, of moderate size, neither sunken or bulging, and in colour dark.
 No haw and no white of the eye showing when looking forward.
 Ears shall hereafter be known as the bat ear, broad at the base, elongated, with round top, set high in the head, but not too close together, and carried erect with the orifice to the front.
 The leather of the ear fine and soft.